zholderman6722/cis237assignment1-1/README.md

 Create a basic class called CSVProcessor.
 This class should be in charge of reading in a CSV file and creating the item list.
 It may also want to handle ensuring the CSV can only be read in once.

+Documentation should include the following for this, and all future assignments:
+* Comments at the top of each source code file with:
+  * Your Name
+  * Class
+  * Date
+* A comment at the top of each method describing what it does.
+* Comments in the rest of the code where it isn't obvious what is going on.

 Solution Requirements:

-* 4 classes (Main, WineItem, WineItemCollection, CSVProcessor, UserInterface)
+* 5 classes (Main, WineItem, WineItemCollection, CSVProcessor, UserInterface)
 * A loop
 * An control structure (if/then statement, switch statement)
 * An array [contents will be type WineItem]